Resource profiles

 List available resource profiles

-calyptia get resource_profiles --core-instance CORE_INSTANCE
+calyptia get resource_profiles --core-instance INSTANCE

-Replace CORE_INSTANCE
+Replace INSTANCE

-with the unique ID or name of the Core Instance.
+with the name of the Core Instance.

 Get details about a resource profile